AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * MITSI replaced the PA with a new chip because the old one was broken.

+* C117 has been changed to a 68pF capacitor.

-* The PA power input inductor (L37) has been changed to 100nH.
+* The PA power input inductor (L37) has been changed to 83nH.
+(It was changed to 100nH earlier).

 * PA output match capacitor (C117) was changed to 68pF.